ysfaran/react-fluent-form/README.md

   password: value => {
     if (value.length < 8) {
-      // return *any* custom error here (e.g. also complex objects or numbers) return "Password is to short";
+      // return *any* custom error here (e.g. also complex objects or numbers) return "Password is too short";
     }
   }
 });